indodev-asia/phrack_scrapper/README.md

 # phrack_scraper
-scraps articles from phrack.org 67 until phrack.org 72 and save the result in pdf format
+scraping articles from phrack.org 67 until phrack.org 72 and save the result in pdf format

 **Install**